SlowpyWalnout/SlowpyWalnout/README.md

+# Check out [my portfolio](https://slowpywalnout.vercel.app/#about) to learn more about me and my projects.

 # 💫 About Me:

 👋 Hi, I'm **Josu**<br><br>
 I'm a passionate software developer from Querétaro, México.
 I specialize in frontend development with **React** and enjoy creating intuitive user interfaces using **Figma**.
 I love learning, collaborating on functional and creative projects, and growing as a fullstack developer.<br><br>